 The pair of bean-shaped kidneys, each about the size of a fist, are vital organs in our body located, one on each side of the spine, near the middle of our back, just below the rib cage.
 The kidneys perform many functions to keep our blood clean and chemically balanced.

 Our body uses food for energy and maintenance.
 Wastes in the blood come from food that we consume and from the normal breakdown of active tissues, such as muscles.
-Every day, a person’s kidneys process about 200 quarts of blood and filter out about 2 quarts of waste products and removes excess water.
-The wastes and excess water flows to the bladder through two tubes called ureters as urine.
+Every day, a person’s kidneys process about 200 quarts of blood and filter out about 2 quarts of waste products and remove excess water.
+The wastes and excess water flow to the bladder through two tubes called ureters as urine.
 The bladder stores urine until releasing it through urination.

 Coriander (Coriandrum sativum), also called cilantro, koththamalli(in Tamil), or dhania (in Hindi) is an annual herb in the family Apiaceae.
 In the English-speaking world (except for the U.S.) the leaves and seeds are known as coriander.
-In American culinary usage the leaves are generally referred to by the Spanish word cilantro.
+In American culinary usage, the leaves are generally referred to by the Spanish word cilantro.

 Coriander is an excellent source of minerals like calcium, potassium, manganese, iron, and magnesium.
-It is also rich in many vital vitamins essential for optimum health including vitamin-A, beta carotene, vitamin-C and folic-acid.
+It is also rich in many vital vitamins essential for optimum health including vitamin-A, beta carotene, vitamin-C and folic acid.
 By the way, vitamin-C is a powerful natural antioxidant.

 A study found both the coriander leaves and seed act as antioxidants, however, the leaves were found to have a stronger effect.
-Hence, Coriander like many other spices, can delay or prevent spoilage of food seasoned with this spice.
+Hence, Coriander like many other spices can delay or prevent spoilage of food seasoned with this spice.
 Chemicals derived from coriander leaves were found to have antibacterial activity against Salmonella choleraesuis, caused in part by these chemicals acting as nonionic surfactants.